-1 unit for Year 12 (HSC) Board Developed Course
+1 unit for Year 12 (HSC)

-Science Extension is a new course with a focus on the authentic application of scientific research skills to produce a Scientific Research Report generally acceptable for publication.
+The Science Extension course focuses on the authentic application of scientific research skills to produce a Scientific Research Report generally acceptable for publication.
 Students propose and develop a research question, formulate a hypothesis and develop evidence-based responses to create their Scientific Research Report which is supported by a Scientific Research Portfolio.
 The four modules integrate the skills of Working Scientifically within the course content to form the framework for the Scientific Research Project.